THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 Gen.9:11 - What was the promise?
 He would preserve the earth and man

 Gen.9:26-27 - What indicates that the prophecy of God's original intention to reverse the curse would be fulfilled through Shem?
 Noah's blessing is put upon Shem.
-[ESV - not NIV] "May God enlarge Japheth and let Him (God) dwell in the tents of Shem and let Canaan be his (God's) servant."
-This blessing was typified and propagated when God dwelt with Shem’s descendents in the tabernacle, and ultimately realized in Jesus - Jn.1:14 "the Word became flesh and dwelt (tabernacled or tented) among us."
+[ESV - not NIV] "May God enlarge Japheth, and let Him (God) dwell in the tents of Shem and let Canaan be his (God's) servant."
+Fulfillment was when God dwelt in the midst of Shem’s descendents in the tabernacle, and ultimately in Jesus - Jn.1:14 "the Word became flesh and dwelt (tabernacled or tented) among us."

 Clue #2 - a Semite (descendent of Shem) God/man

 History: Humanity multiplied and once again, so did its open and united rebellion against God.
-Gen.11:4 says they were going to "make a name for themselves" by building a city and a tower - declaring their own power, sovereignty, and glory.
+Gen.11:4 says they were going to "make a name for themselves" by building a city and a tower - declaring their own power and sovereignty and glory.
 Every time Satan thinks he's gotten the upper hand, God steps in.
 He broke up their project by confusing their language, scattering them over the earth.
-Immediately following the account of this dispersion (Gen.11), the genealogy of Shem is given, showing that God has not lost track of him and his descendents - the line through whom salvation would come.
+Immediately after the account of this dispersion in Gen.11, we have the genealogy of Shem, showing that God has not lost track of him and his descendents - the line through whom salvation would come.
 So enters his offspring, Abram.
 Though mankind’s defiance was great, God had vowed never again to destroy “every living creature” (Gen.8:21-22).
 So He made another new beginning by calling a man out - to live unto Him in the world.
 “The line of disaster and of the ‘curse,’ from Adam, through Cain, through the Food to Babel, begins to be reversed when God calls Abraham and says, ‘in you shall all the families of the earth be blessed.’”
 The New Testament and the People of God by N.T.
 Wright

 Gen.12:2-3, 7; 17:4-8 - What are the promises?

 1. land: Dt.12:9 - "you have not yet come to the rest and to the inheritance that the LORD your God is giving you".
 Heb.3:7-4:9 - "For we who have believed enter that rest."
-The land is a type of our life in Christ [see Reformation Study Bible note on Gen.13:15].
+The land is a type of our life in Christ [see ESV note on Gen.13:15].

 2. a seed: "Seed" is an ambiguous word, a collective singular noun that can be singular or plural in meaning.
 Who are the three "referents" of the seed?